akenneth/smarty-selenium-telegram-bot/README.md

 docker run -p 8887:8888 -e TELEGRAM_BOT_TOKEN="your-token" -e TELEGRAM_CHAT_ID="your chat id" smarty:v0.5
 curl localhost:8887
 ```

+Note: TELEGRAM_CHAT_ID is your chat id with your configured telegram bot.
+You can get it for example by running the telegram poller and printing the chat id.
+See: [Telegram bot intro](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-Your-first-Bot)

 ## Adding your own fetchers
 - Create your selenium fetchers, see google_fetcher.py for exanple